AI4REALNET/distributed_rl/distributed_q_learning/README.md

 ├── eval.py

 The folder *flatland_tools* contains the wrapper to the Flatland environment, the folder *training_utils* contains auxiliary functions for the training phase, the folder *plot* contains a python script that can be used to generate plots of the training curves.
-The python scripts *train.py*, *eval.py* can be used to train and evaluate the DQL algorithm.
+The python script *train.py* can be used to train the DQL algorithm.

 #### Installation guide